 The app has an unhelpful elevation profile which shows relative elevations, but gives neither actual elevation in meters nor kilometers between towns.

 They do offer real-time route mapping, but Buen Camino uses Apple maps, which I find less reliable than Google maps.
 Getting into the map is awkward as it’s not on the main menu and you have to navigate to it from a city page.
-But– it is available for offline download.
+That said, the map is available for offline download.

-The albuerge listings seem fairly complete with all of the requisite information and it has website info, phone numbers and indicates those that can be pre-booked on Booking.com.
+The albergue listings seem fairly complete with all of the requisite information and it has website info, phone numbers and indicates those that can be pre-booked on Booking.com.

 Cons: Uses Apple Maps.
 Bad profile map.